 - relates to the past, present or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present or future payment for the provision of healthcare to an individual.

 The following records ARE EXEMPTED from the definition of PHI even though they may contain health-related information:

 - student records maintained by an educational institution, and

 - employment records maintained by an employer related to employment status.

 If your study uses these kinds of records, it is not subject to HIPAA.
-However, existing IRB rules on informed consent and confidentiality still apply.
+However, existing IRB and FERPA regulations on informed consent and confidentiality still apply.